 They would also like to give thanks for the yoga teaching opportunities, support and insights of Diane Nance-Kivell, who is also Nathan’s mum, who, without breaking her arm in 2000, they may never have discovered the path of yoga teaching!

 MPhty St, BA Dance, AD Dance, Dip Yoga Teaching IYTA

-Chanthalah (pronounced gen-ta-lah) believes Yoga is for everyone; and yes, she was gifted with her traditional Lao name by her parents.
-It means full moon, and it does leave her a little kooky!
-She is dedicated to sharing the gifts of yoga to her clients through her specialized, sequential approach, combining evidence-based, Western medical knowledge of Physiotherapy with the ancient Eastern science of Yoga.
+Pronounced gen-ta-lah, Chanthalah believes Yoga is for everyone; and yes, she was gifted with her traditional Lao name by her parents.
+It means full moon, and it does leave her a little kooky at times!
+She is a dedicated Yoga Teacher and physio!
+She has a pasion for sharing the gifts of yoga to her clients through her specialized, sequential approach, combining evidence-based, Western medical knowledge of Physiotherapy with the ancient Eastern science of Yoga.

 Nathan Tight – Director, Practice Manager, Yoga Teacher

 In 2000 Nathan received his Associate Degree in Dance Performance at the Queensland University of Technology (QUT) and followed this with the completion of his Diploma of Yoga Teaching through the International Yoga Teachers Association (IYTA).
 Nathan has been the Director of Core Yoga Studios Brisbane for 15 years and is a Senior Level 3 Yoga Australia registered teacher.
 Nathan is one of only a few people in Australia Certified in both ELDOA Level 1 and 2 and Myofascial Stretching as taught in Soma Training by french osteopath Guy Voyer DO.